• Skip to primary navigation

 1. Prep your onion.
 Peel off the skin of 1 large yellow onion, or whatever kind you’re working with.
 Cut it into thin slices, separating the rings.

 2. Heat the skillet.
-Pour 2 tablespoons extra virgin olive oil in a skillet or non-stick frying pan.
+Pour 2 tablespoons of extra virgin olive oil into a skillet or non-stick frying pan.
 Warm it up over medium heat until the oil begins to shimmer.
 Add 1 large, sliced onion and spread the slices into an even layer across the bottom of your frying pan.

 3. Cook until tender.
 Saute the onions for around 10 minutes or until the onions start to brown.
 They should be tender.
 Season with ¼ teaspoon salt and pepper, and serve immediately.